 The disease is transmissible once the first monkeypox symptoms appear.
 Patients continue to be infectious until the lesions go away and a fresh layer of skin forms in those areas.

-Currently, New York, California, Florida, Georgia, and Illinois are among the major hot spots for the virus in America, with over 400 cases confirmed in each state.
-In New York, more than 1,600 people have contracted monkeypox so far, with cases skyrocketing in mid-July.
-Overall, 48 states now have a confirmed case of monkeypox.
+Currently, New York, California, Florida, Georgia, and Illinois are among the major hot spots for the virus in America, with over 1,000 cases confirmed in each state.
+In New York, more than 2,700 people have contracted monkeypox so far, with cases skyrocketing in mid-July.
+Overall, 49 states now have a confirmed case of monkeypox, with the only exception being Wyoming as of mid-August.

 Are there treatments or monkeypox vaccines?